manuel-rhdt/blog.manuel-reinhardt.com/content/post/intro-to-harfbuzz.md

 ## Text and glyph buffers
 A `hb_buffer_t` serves a double role in HarfBuzz.
 It is needed in the central `hb_shape` function specifying the input text and after completion of shaping contains the positions and information of the resulting glyphs.

+# Conclusion

+I hope you liked the quick tour of HarfBuzz.

 [harfbuzz]: https://www.freedesktop.org/wiki/Software/HarfBuzz/
 [harfbuzz-git]: https://github.com/behdad/harfbuzz
 [wiki-ot]: https://en.wikipedia.org/wiki/OpenType